 Our Purpose

 Our mission is to promote truth, beauty, and goodness through the publication of literature embodying these virtues.
-Such literature should also be time-tested, beautifully written, finely illustrated and without redactions.
+Our aim is to print time-tested, beautifully written, finely illustrated, and original (unabridged and non-redacted) books.
 In end, books that will spur the coming generations toward Christian virtue and lion-hearted courage.

 A Small History: